This gentle unscented lotion is perfect for those with sensitive skin.

 In this recipe, I used vegetable emulsifying wax, which I always buy from Mountain Rose Herbs.

 If you don’t want to use emulsifying wax, you can still adapt the same idea of infusing oil and incorporating it into an existing beeswax-based cream recipe (like this Aloe Rose Anti-Aging Skin Cream or Rose Face & Body Cream Recipe), but don’t try to directly substitute beeswax for the emulsifying wax in this particular recipe.

 It won’t work, because beeswax requires a much higher oil to water ratio to prevent separation issues, which is why beeswax-based lotions and creams are richer and heavier.

 For an in-depth resource about making lotions and creams from scratch, plus loads of helpful information about the best oils, butters, essential oils, herbs, flowers, and other natural ingredients to use for your skin type and needs, be sure to check out my Handmade Lotions & Creams eBook Collection!

 Some links on this site are affiliate links; I only recommend products I personally use and enjoy.
 As an Amazon Associate, I earn from qualifying purchases.

 To make this lotion, you’ll first need to create an infused oil.

-Alternatively, you can keep the jar uncovered, set it down into a saucepan containing a few inches of water and let this heat over a low burner for around two hours.
+- To infuse the fast way, you can keep the jar uncovered, set it down into a saucepan containing a few inches of water, and let this heat over a low burner for around two hours.
 Remove from heat and use a portion of it right away for the recipe.
 Then top the jar off with fresh oil, cover it with a lid and let it infuse the slow way for a few weeks longer, for use in future projects.